German Bundestag commemorates Holocaust Memorial Day | DW | 27.01.2022

 Speeches and music from victims

+"Our country bears a special responsibility the genocide of the European Jews is a German crime, yet it is also a past which is relevant to all," said Bas.
+"Not only Germans, and not only Jews."

+"Together with many others worldwide, we are taking a stance on remembrance of the Holocaust.
+A stance against xenophobia and against antisemitism."

-Main speeches at the event will be given by the president of the Israeli parliament, Mickey Levy, and Holocaust survivor Inge Auerbacher.
+Main speeches at the event were to be given by the president of the Israeli parliament, Mickey Levy, and Holocaust survivor Inge Auerbacher.

 Auerbacher was deported to the Theresienstadt concentration camp in Czechoslovakia at the age of 7 in 1942.

-Music for the commemoration includes music by two composers who were also sent to Theresienstadt.
+Music for the commemoration includes music by two composers who were also sent to Theresienstadt, played by musicians from the Prague Opera.
 Two songs of the Jewish resistance against the Nazi occupation in Eastern Europe will also be sung.

 Participants in the ceremony are also expected to include German President Frank-Walter Steinmeier, and the president of Germany's upper house the Bundesrat, Bodo Ramelow.